rotundasoftware/modui-base/README.md

 Remove some or all subviews. `whichSubviews` may be an array containing subview names.
 If `whichSubviews` is not supplied, all subviews will be removed.

 ### Overridable private class methods
-`ModuiBase` implements some private methods meant to be overriden by descendant classes.
+`ModuiBase` implements some private methods meant to be overridden by descendant classes.

 #### _afterRender()
 This function may be extended to add post-rendering logic.
 Descendant views should extend this method to perform additional UI decoration.